-SII has utilized the EPA Guidance Document "Draft of Guidance of Incinerator Closure" (June 29, 1990) in the preparation of this Closure Plan.
-A copy of this guidance is presented in Attachment 2.
+EWT has utilized the EPA Guidance Document "Draft of Guidance of Incinerator Closure" (June 29, 1990) in the preparation of this Closure Plan.
+A copy of this guidance is included in Attachment 2.
 It is suggested by USEPA to utilize the techniques discussed in this document to clean close all combustion related facilities.
-In this document, EPA recommends (in the section entitled "Approach to Incinerator Closure") operating the thermal equipment at or above minimum permit temperatures for a period of four hours to remove organic contaminants form the system.
+In this document, EPA recommends (in the section entitled "Approach to Incinerator Closure") operating the thermal equipment at or above minimum permit temperatures for a period of four hours to remove organic contaminants from the system.
 The guidance also suggests using a water rinse to remove residual inorganic contaminants to decontaminate equipment.
-Prior to taking the RF-1 unit out of service, it was operated at temperature, without treating spent activated carbon, to remove organic contaminants.

 As described in detail in Section 6.0, decontaminated surfaces will be visually examined to determine if the Clean Debris Surface Standard of 40 CFR 268.45 Table 1, Section A is met.
 For equipment and other items that are not amenable to a thorough visual inspection, samples of the final rinse for each piece or batch of equipment/items will be obtained for comparison to the decontamination standards.
+Soil samples will be collected from background (non-process) locations and from several borings under the concrete containment pads.
 A summary list of the samples to be obtained is provided as Table 7-1.
 The samples will be obtained in accordance with a site specific "Sampling and Analysis Plan" (SAP) contained in a separate appendix to the RCRA Part B Permit Application.
 In addition, the samples will be handled and analyzed in accordance with site specific "Quality Assurance Objectives" which are addressed in the SAP.
 The SAP identifies items such as the appropriate sample containers, sampling techniques, sample preservation, chain-of-custody procedures, specific analytical procedures, and detailed QA/QC procedures, etc. General information for sample analysis and QA/QC is provided with this closure plan.

-Each of the samples identified in Table 7-1 will be analyzed for a set of selected Compounds of Concern (COCs) that will be used to assess the decontamination of equipment/items.
-Based on a review of the waste codes received at the site (Attachment 1) and the constituents associated with those codes, SII has selected COCs for closure purposes.

-Those selections include metals, halogenated volatile organics, aromatic and unsaturated volatile organics, nonhalogenated volatile organics, halogenated and nonhalogenated semivolatile organics, polyaromatic compounds, phenolic compounds, nitriles, nitrogen and phosphorous containing pesticides, and organochlorine and other organohalide pesticides.
+Each of the samples identified in Table 7-1 associated with the decontamination of equipment/items will be analyzed for a set of selected Compounds of Concern (COCs) that will be used to assess the decontamination of equipment/items.
+Based on a review of the waste codes received at the site (Attachment 1) and the constituents associated with those codes, EWT has selected COCs for closure purposes.
+Those selections include metals, halogenated volatile organics, aromatic and unsaturated volatile organics, nonhalogenated volatile organics, polyaromatic compounds, phenolic compounds, nitriles, nitrogen and phosphorous containing pesticides, and organochlorine and other organohalide pesticides.
 The closure COCs are listed in Attachment 3.